-On January 14, 2020, the Company acquired a 50% ownership interest in Prime.
+On January 14, 2020, the Company completed the acquisition of a 50% ownership interest in Prime.
 BTG Pactual Holding S.à.r.l. ("BTG"), a private limited liability company governed and existing under the laws of the Grand Duchy of Luxembourg continues to own the remaining 50% of Prime.
-The Company account for Prime as a joint venture as there is joint control.
+The Company has accounted for the acquisition as a joint venture as there is joint control.